Pratikgharge25/Stock-Market-Dashboard-/README.md

 Alert systems for price movements and anomalies Contact

-For collaboration or opportunities, feel free to connect via LinkedIn .
+For collaboration or opportunities, feel free to connect via LinkedIn.